Do you have any questions?

 Until recently the disease occurred mainly in Africa, Asia and the Indian subcontinent.
 In recent decades mosquito vectors of chikungunya have spread to Europe and the Americas.
 In 2007, disease transmission was reported for the first time in a localized outbreak in north-eastern Italy.
 In December 2013 the first case was reported in the Caribbean and within in 12 months there were an estimated 1 million cases and 11 cases of locally acquired chikungunya have been reported in Florida in 2014 (CDC).

-Q: Do all mosquitoes spread Dengue Fever or Chikungunya?
+Q: Do all mosquitoes spread Dengue Fever, Chikungunya or Zika?

-No. Aedes aegypti is the species of mosquito which is primarily responsible for spreading dengue.
+No. Aedes aegypti is the species of mosquito which is primarily responsible for spreading these viral diseases.
 Also, only female mosquitoes can spread dengue or chikungunya.
 Males do not bite or spread disease (in fact males cannot bite).
-Other Aedes species such as Aedes albopictus, can also spread dengue and chikungunya, but Aedes aegypti is the main vector and it is this species that is responsible for almost all of the dengue epidemics.
+Other Aedes species such as Aedes albopictus, can also spread dengue and chikungunya (and possibly Zika), but Aedes aegypti is the main vector and it is this species that is responsible for almost all of the dengue epidemics.
 Aedes albopictus is often cited as a dengue vector and can indeed spread the disease but it is not very efficient.
 Other mosquito species bite humans but do not spread dengue fever.

 Q: Could the dengue virus mutate and find a way to be spread that gets around your mosquitoes?